Pittsburgh PA Lipitor Injury Claim Attorney

 Call a Lipitor lawyer today for a free consultation

-Dallas W. Hartman, P.C. is personal injury law firm that handles serious injury claims across throughout Pennsylvania, Ohio and across the country.
+Dallas W. Hartman, P.C. is a Pittsburgh personal injury law firm that handles serious injury claims across throughout Pennsylvania, Ohio, and across the country.
 Our mission is to pursue justice for you to the best of our ability and end your case as swiftly as possible, regardless of the complexity of the case.

 If you have been diagnosed with Type 2 diabetes or any other disease or ailment and you believe that it may have been caused by your use of the Lipitor, then please call the dangerous drug lawyers at Dallas W. Hartman, P.C. today for a free preliminary consultation and talk to someone about your possible claim.
 Call 24 hours a day, 7 days a week at 800-777-4081.
 Our operators are always standing by.
 Or you can contact us through our website by clicking this link and we will get back to you as soon as possible.